dalibo/emaj/docs/en/accessPolicy.rst

 To use E-Maj, it is possible to log on as *superuser*.
 But for safety reasons, it is preferable to take advantage of both roles created by the installation script:

-* **emaj_adm** is used as the administration role ; it can execute all functions and access to all E-Maj tables, with reading and writing rights,
+* **emaj_adm** is used as the administration role ; it can execute all functions and access to all E-Maj tables, with reading and writing rights ; *emaj_adm* is the owner of all log objects (schemas, tables, sequences, functions),
 * **emaj_viewer** is used for read only purpose ; it can only execute statistics functions and can only read E-Maj tables.

 All rights given to *emaj_viewer* are also given to *emaj_adm*.